 As a part of its activities, WFP emphasizes community ownership of school canteens and local community involvement.
 Parent associations often manage the canteen and are responsible for maintaining the kitchens and food storage areas, and providing condiments to add to the school meal.
 To encourage community development and local production, WFP Benin aims to purchase 70% of annual commodities for school meals locally, from small-holder farmers.
 In 2012, 76% of WFP food purchased for its school meals activities in Benin was produced locally.

 The commodities distributed under the school feeding project were selected according to the dietary habits of the country and the nutritious value of the food.
 The school meal provides primary schoolchildren with 720 kcal per day.
 In addition, WFP Benin has partnered with FAO to implement 10 pilot school gardens and has held trainings on basic school garden development and management for community members.
 This new initiative facilitates the diversification of school meals and provides the community with practical experience in food production and natural resource management.

-Government capacity building is a central component of the school feeding project.
+Government capacity building for management of school canteens is a central component of the school feeding project.
 WFP provides technical assistance to the Government of Benin in order to support the establishment and functioning of a national school feeding programme that will eventually take over completely from WFP.